Goods and Services sold outside the scope of VAT

 - Business customer - where the customer belongs; do not charge VAT.

 - A UK registered limited company will always belong in UK; do charge VAT.

-- unless the service is supplied to an overseas company, outside EU, who own the UK company; do not charge VAT.
+- unless the service is supplied to an overseas company, outside UK, who own the UK company; do not charge VAT.

 - Non-business customer - where the supplier belongs; do charge VAT.